 Nonjudgemental Curiosity is a Value that Drives my Interactions in my Office.

 I continue to maintain that I do not know where the client will end up until the road presents itself, but I have a general idea that is based on experience and training.
 Seeing their path takes lots of sessions of attuning with my client and checking in for accuracy.
 This process is facilitated with nonjudgemental curiosity.

-Now therapy is not quite a food party it is actually more like a four course meal.
+Now therapy is not quite a food party, it is actually more like a four course meal.
 Where you must start at the beginning to get the desert at the end.
-I don't like fine china for these 4 course therapy sessions.
+I don't like fine china for these four course therapy sessions.
 Unless fine china is needed for change.
-Fine china requires control and thought when using it.
+Fine china requires control and thought when it is used.
 So at times therapy must use protocols like EMDR, ERP, RODBT, DBT and many others.
-We also use therapy customs which is basically how we are trained.
+We also use therapy customs which are basically how we are trained.